-Unpacking my laptop and kindle into separate trays, more slowly now, I continued to flick my eyes surreptitiously, I hoped, over the outline of her elegant and sparsely sumptuous figure.,
+Unpacking my laptop and kindle into separate trays, more slowly now, I continued to flick my eyes surreptitiously, I hoped, over the simple outline of her elegantly sumptuous figure.,

 The last item she placed on the tray was her jacket.
 As she slipped this off i saw that the neckline of her dress sported a high, embroidered cut, with short, almost tank-top shoulder straps.

 It was then that I succumbed to temptation and let my eyes linger.

 As if drifting out from under the cut off delineation of her top was the finest artistic filigree of ferns and flowers imaginable.
 It was etched onto the burnished amber of her skin.
 The tattoos tumbled down her shoulders, onto her upper arms, brushed behind her elbows, and reappeared with delicate appropriateness back onto her forearms, until their fine stylized fronds teased to the edges of her wrists.